jrmi/byemail/README.md

 - Access your webmail from everywhere,
 - Receiving mail for a family or small business,
 - Create a mailing list on the fly,
-- Share huge attachment without thinking of it and withou flooding the net,
+- Share huge attachment without thinking of it and without flooding the net,
 - Send "burn after reading" email,
 - Cancel mail sent by mistake,
 - Create tempory address on the fly for spam protection,
-- Really secure mail even if the recipient doesn't have configured is gpg key,
+- Really secure mail even if the recipient doesn't have configured his gpg key,
 - Auto update your DNS configuration,
 - Spam protect you with captcha,
 - Easy quitting by easily export all your data to import them in another instance,